 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

-Note 1 Not true width – true widths are estimated at 25% to 50% of the drill hole intersection.
+Note 1 Not true width – All intercepts announced in this news release are down-hole intercepts.
+True widths are estimated at 25% to 50% of the drill hole intersection.

-Note 2 Copper equivalent (CuEq) is calculated using a gold conversion factor of 0.63 calculated from a copper price of $3.00/lb and a gold price US$1300/oz
+Note 2 All % copper equivalent in this news release are defined using a Gold Conversion Factor of 0.63 calculated from a copper price of US$3.00/lb and a gold price of US$1300/oz.